Please rate topic.

 Technique guide are not considered high yield topics for orthopaedic standardized exams including the ABOS, EBOT and RC.

 A 44-year-old male presents with pain in the posterior aspect of his left thigh after walking more than 20 feet.
 Figures A demonstrates an upright lateral lumbar spine radiograph.
+There is 3mm of translation on flexion and extension radiography.
 Figure B is a sagittal MRI image and Figure C is an axial image through L4/5.
-He has failed physical therapy, anti-inflammatory medications and three epidural steroid injections.
-After he undergoes the appropriate surgery, which of the following places him at the highest risk for adjacent segment disease requiring future surgery?
+He has failed non-operative treatment and elects to undergo surgery.
+Assuming he undergoes the appropriate surgery, which of the following places him at the highest risk for adjacent segment disease requiring future surgery?

 Undergoing a one level fusion